aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

-Last update: Thu Apr 10 05:09:53 2025
+Last update: Fri Apr 11 05:09:54 2025

 ### Let's play! 🎮